 As an entrepreneur, you’re going to have to take a peek at what your competitors are doing from time to time.
 And those who do so will likely perform better than people who don’t.
 Checking out the competition isn’t about copying what others do.
 It’s about getting an idea of what is popular and being able to contrast your identity.
-For example, you might have a very new idea that you hope to bring to market.
-You might be able to see from some websites that are already working in your niche that what you’re aiming for has already been done.
-But at the very least, you’ll be in a position to make sure your idea isn’t “ripped off” by someone else before you can launch.
+At the very least, you’ll be in a position to make sure your idea isn’t “ripped off” by someone else before you can launch.
 By checking up on your competition, you can also spot websites that are doing really well with SEO or PPC, and see how they could be improved or how they can benefit you.

 5. Define Your Target Audience